anathonous/almalinux-usask/README.md

 ````

 ### In closing
 You now have a Btrfs subvolumed system that is immutable.
 You can create system snapshots for backups using snapper.
-As well as export Atomic Deployments.
+As well as export Atomic Deployments.<br>
-If you do your software development in Podman(docker) your software is now reproducible on any other system using podman/docker.
+If you do your software development in Podman(docker) your software is now reproducible on any other systems using podman/docker.
+Use 10-minimal for your docker images. <br>
-You now have the ability to create virtual machines and keep other software contained within a VM.
+You now have the ability to create virtual machines and keep other software contained within a VM.<br>
 All of your Flatpak software is also containerized.
-Your baseOS should be rock solid.
+Your baseOS should be rock solid.<br>
-To update.
+To update.<br>
-Just
+Just<br>
     sudo rpm-ostree update
+<br><br>
+This makes everything you do extremely containerize and reproducible.